Bathos: 17th and 18th centuries

 Bathos as Pope described it may be found in a grandly rising thought that punctures itself: Pope offers one "Master of a Show in Smithfield, who wrote in large Letters, over the Picture of his Elephant:

 "This is the greatest Elephant in the World, except Himself."

 Several decades before Pope coined the term, John Dryden had described one of the breath-taking and magically extravagant settings for his Restoration spectacular, Albion and Albanius (1684–85):

 "The cave of Proteus rises out of the sea, it consists of several arches of rock work, adorned with mother of pearl, coral, and abundance of shells of various kinds.
 Through the arches is seen the sea, and parts of Dover pier."

 Pope himself employed this type of figure intentionally for humor in his mock-heroic Rape of the Lock, where a lady would be upset at the death of a lover "or lapdog".
 Søren Kierkegaard, in The Sickness Unto Death, did the same thing, when he suggested that the "self" is easy to lose and that the loss of "an arm, a leg, a dog, or a wife" would be more grievous.
 When intended, this is a form of satire or the literary figure of undercutting.
 When the context demands a lofty, serious, or grand interpretation, however, the effect is bathos.

 In 1764, William Hogarth published his last engraving, The Bathos, or the Manner of Sinking in Sublime Paintings inscribed to Dealers in Dark Pictures, depicting Father Time lying exhausted in a scene of destruction, parodying the fashion at that time for "sublime" works of art, and satirising criticisms made of Hogarth's own works.
 It may also be seen as a vanitas or memento mori, foreshadowing Hogarth's death six months later.
-Headed Tail Piece, was intended as the tailpiece for a bound edition of Hogarth's engravings.
+Headed Tail Piece, this was intended as the tailpiece for a bound edition of Hogarth's engravings.